Clement-Martzloff/agentic-backend/README.md

 ## Building and Running

-The project is containerized and managed via Docker Compose for the PostgreSQL database.
+The PostgreSQL database is containerized and managed via Docker Compose.
+The Node.js application runs directly using npm scripts.

 ### Local Development